-In previous weeks, we’ve discussed the benefits of keeping all of the photos in a single catalog and using Lightroom’s tools to organize them.
-For the next four posts in the series, we’re exploring keywords.
+As the number of photos in your catalog grows, finding a photo is essential.
+One of the best ways to do this is by assigning keywords to your photo(s).
 Keyword tags are text metadata used to describe the content of the photo.
 Unlike collections, keywords can be stored in the metadata of the files and understood by a wide range of software, so your efforts are not wasted, even if you later move to other software.

 Image recognition software is already able to identify many subjects, reducing the need for keywords.
-If you’re a CC subscriber, you can try it today with your own photos using Lightroom Web, or the Excire plug-in adds similar functionality to Lightroom Desktop.
+If your photos are synced to the Lightroom cloud, you can try it today using Search in the Lightroom Web, mobile or cloud-based Desktop apps.
+The Excire plug-in adds similar functionality to Lightroom Classic locally.
 However, it’s likely to be some time before software can correctly name your friends and family, or tell the difference between a lesser spotted and great spotted woodpecker, so some keywords are still important.

 What kind of keywords would you use to describe your photos?

 If you’ve never keyworded photos before, you may be wondering where to start.
 There are no hard and fast rules for keywording (unless you’re shooting for Stock Photography).
 Assuming you’re shooting primarily for yourself, the main rule is simple—use keywords that will help you find the photos again later!